Winterizing Your RV

 Remove all batteries from any remote controls, clocks, smoke, alarms, and other devices.

 Inflate your RV tires to their recommended RV tire pressure.
 This information can be found in your RV manual.

 Don’t forget about your coach and house batteries!
 Make sure these batteries are fully charged and don’t forget to check battery fluid levels before storing your unit for the winter.

 Looking for more information on RV winter living?
-Check out our post, Winter Survival Guide: Everything You Need to Know this Winter Season.
+Check out our post, Winter Survival Guide: Everything You Need to Know This Winter Season.
 Are you traveling this winter?
 We want to hear from you!
-Leave us on comment in the section below sharing where you’ll be headed this season for a chance to be featured on our La Mesa RV Blog.
+Leave us a comment in the section below sharing where you’ll be headed this season for a chance to be featured on our La Mesa RV Blog.